TatsianaKulakevich/tatsianakulakevich.github.io/_pages/publications.md

 <strong>Peer-Reviewed Articles and Book Chapters</strong>

-Kulakevich, T. (under review).
+Kulakevich, T. (forthcoming).
 "Redefining the Political: Diaspora, Culture, and Resistance."
 In K. Lozka (ed.) ’Defiant bodies’: Interpreting violence, agency, and resistance in Belarus.
 Ibidem Press/Columbia University Press.

 Kulakevich, T. and Saifullayeu, A. 2025. ["National Minorities in Belarus and the Government Attitudes Towards Them."](https://www.researchgate.net/publication/397217148_National_Minorities_in_Belarus_and_the_Government's_Attitudes_Toward_Them) In A. Kazharski (ed.) <em> The Routledge Handbook of Contemporary Belarus. </em>Routledge.